scalableinternetservices/ucsb_website/_slide_src/02_http_and_html.md

 `Accept-Language: es,en-US`

-I prefer spanish, but will accept US-english.
+I prefer Spanish, but will accept US-English.

 ---